What can I help you with?

 • Packet Reception and Classification:

-• Traffic is received on the input ports, with RSS distributing flows to available cores.
+• Traffic is received on the input ports, with RSS distributing flows to the cores the applications runs on.

 • Packets are classified into three categories: